420projektarbeit420/SAROMAN/README.md

 ### Disclaimer

-This README file is everything but finished.
+This README file is anything but finished.
 Stay tuned for future updates!